PrameTan/prametan.github.io/_posts/blog/2025-01-17-joy-of-lie-algebra-1.md

 ---
-title:  "The Joy of Lie Algebras I"
+title:  "The Joy of Lie Algebras, Part I: Introduction and Basics of Lie Algebras"
 categories:
   - Blog
 tags: